HOSA (organization): Chartered Associations

-Mission statement
+Mission Statement

 The mission of HOSA is to empower HOSA-Future Health Professionals to become leaders in the global health community through education, collaboration, and experience.

 Uniform

-The official HOSA uniform consists of a navy-blue suit with maroon accent in the form of a tie for men or a scarf for women.
+The official HOSA uniform consists of a navy-blue suit with maroon accent in the form of a tie for men or a bowtie for women.
 The HOSA emblem is affixed to the suit jacket.